 Who is Mark Gray?

-In November 2015 Mark became the Chair of the Board of POWhER a national Advocacy Charity based in the UK.
-He is a former Chairman of the British Institute for Learning Disabilities (BILD), former CEO of The Association for Real Change (ARC). and is the current Chair of the National Network for Learning Disability Nurses (NNLDN) a network of virtual and physical meeting groups and forums for nurses in the field of learning disability around the UK and ROI.
+Mark was most recently the Chair of the Board of POWhER from 2015-2018 a national Advocacy Charity based in the UK.
+He is a former Chairman of the British Institute for Learning Disabilities (BILD), interim CEO of The Association for Real Change (ARC). and was Chair of the National Network for Learning Disability Nurses (NNLDN) a network of virtual and physical meeting groups and forums for nurses in the field of learning disability around the UK and ROI.
+He was a member of Valuing People now Housing group, Association of Residential Care Providers, the Learning Disability Coalition, EBU committee for the multi-handicapped blind, and a founder member of CHANGE formally the committee for multi handicapped blind.
+A promotor of the Third Way Party Model as part of the Winterbourne enquiry Review

 Trainer, Author, Consultant.